smagr173/Hobbie/README.md

   const [selected, setSelected] = useState(null);

   const renderList = ({ item }) => {
-    const color = item.id === selected ? 'red' : 'gray';
+    // If the item in the list is selected then text color is set to 'red' const color = item.id === selected ? 'red' : 'gray';

     return (